 2. Simple underwear is key

-I cannot stress this enough!
 Harem pants are the perfect pants to wear whilst travelling.
 Unlike a skirt, they allow you to put your legs up and fall asleep without having to worry about your dignity falling out, and unlike jeans/leggings, they are loose enough that you feel as though you aren’t actually wearing anything.
-If you want to get any sleep on your long-ass bus/plane, harem pants are a must.
+If you want to get any sleep on your long-ass bus/plane journey then harem pants are a must.

 4. Vest top & sweater combo

-Although it would be foolish to wear a thick jumper with nothing underneath (you’re going to get too hot at some point, and then what?), it’s always wise to opt for a simple vest top combined with a jumper over the top.
+Although it would be foolish to wear a thick sweater with nothing underneath (you’re going to get too hot at some point, and then what?), it’s always wise to opt for a simple vest top combined with a sweater over the top.
 Even if you’re travelling in a hot country, it gets cold at night and most buses and planes blast the air-con on full power.
 No matter if you’ve been at the beach all day – wrap up warm.
 I’ve made the mistake of not bringing long sleeves onto bus rides with A/C and trust me, it’s not a pleasant experience.

 5. Socks & trainers!

 Socks are a must – no one wants to smell your sweaty feet when you kick your shoes off and get comfortable for the night.
 If you really want to look after yourself then get yourself some special compression socks made especially for long haul flights!

 Trainers are also essential as you never know how far you’re going to have to lug your heavy bags to the terminal/to find a taxi, and if you’re on a night bus in Asia, you may find yourself unceremoniously dumped in a random city to change buses – always best dealt with while wearing sensible shoes!